ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

     which is the first word of the output of the UNIX "cksum" command.

-To allow sender and recipient to provide a checksum which is independent from the Content-Coding, the following additional algorithms are defined:
+To allow sender and recipient to provide a checksum which is independent from `Content-Encoding`, the following additional algorithms are defined:

    ID-SHA-512: